NelisW/my3D-Trium/building/Trium-build.md

 When fixing the gear to the motor axis, ensure that one of the grub screws touches on the flat surface on the spindle.

-When fixing the idler pulley, use a nut to limit the freedom of sliting movement on the pulley so that it does not hit the tower extrusion.
+When fixing the idler pulley, use a nut to limit the freedom of sliding movement on the pulley so that it does not hit the tower extrusion.
 Leave sufficient axial movement on the pulley to self-align with the belt.
 Secure the idler pulley screw with the two flange nuts, one from above and one from below the  extrusion wall.

 <img src="images/towers02.jpg" width="600">